TUHSD Open Enrollment

 A school is not required to admit a pupil who has been expelled, is in the process of being expelled, or who is not in compliance with a condition of disciplinary action imposed by another school, school district, or the juvenile court.

 Eligibility for athletics and extracurricular activity is affected when students transfer from one school to another.
-Students considering transfer must contact the Athletic Director at the High School to determine eligibility status in relation to the possible transfer.
+Students considering transfer must contact the Assistant Principal of Athletics at the high school to determine eligibility status in relation to the possible transfer.

 Notice of Non-Discrimination